Blaqadonis/human_action_recognition_app/README.md

 ## Running this service:

 Everything here runs locally.
-If you want to try out the service, follow the steps below:
+If you want to try out the service, follow the steps below (You will require Git Bash CLI for the following commands):
 1. Create a virtual environment.
 I used ```python version 3.10.11```
 2. To create an environment with that version of python using Conda: ```conda create -n <env-name> python=3.10.11``` Just replace ```<env-name>``` with any title you want.